Location Analytics in Supply Chain: Network Optimization and Design

-Site selection for factories, manufacturing plants, and distribution centers can be challenging, especially with the current shifts within the real estate market.
-Consumer behavior patterns, population, and transportability are some factors to consider when organizations in the middle of site selection.
+Site selection for factories, manufacturing plants, and distribution centers can be challenging, especially with the current shifts within the commercial real estate market.
+Consumer behavior patterns, population, and transportability are some factors to consider when organizations are in the middle of site selection.

 With location analytics, organizations can determine the best site for a warehouse or distribution center based on consumer behavior and business activity in locations of interest.
 It can also help determine if there is enough activity to be able to hire the right number of employees.

 For example, a distributor is trying to find the right location for their primary distribution center and has narrowed their search down to two locations.

 - One location has easy access to major highways but is located on the outskirts of a relatively small town.

 - The other location is in the middle of a heavily populated urban area but transport access is more difficult.